ilivenoble/password-generator/README.md

 ## Overview

-This solo project is solution to Scrimba's password Generator app.
+This solo project is a solution to Scrimba's password Generator app.

 It is an app that generates four different passwords